 Available-for-sale financial assets are non-derivatives that are either designated in this category or not classified in any of the other categories.
 They are included in non-current assets unless the investment matures or management intends to dispose of it within 12 months of the end of the reporting period.
 These assets are initially recognized at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses and foreign currency differences on debt instruments, are recognized in OCI and accumulated in the fair value reserve.
+Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses and foreign currency differences on debt instruments, are recognized in other comprehensive loss.
 When these assets are derecognized, the gain or loss accumulated in equity is reclassified to profit or loss.